 This plan is all about increasing the quality, the length of the post, and taking advantage of your increased social media presence.
 I try to aim for my blog posts to be more than 1,000 words.
 You might find that too much and I would ask you to aim for at least 800 concise, helpful, informative words – and add a couple of relevant images.

-If you look at longer posts you already have on your site, you will see that they likely get more traffic from search.
+If you look at longer posts you already have on your site, you will see that they likely get more traffic from search – a content audit will identify all these pages.
 When you look at the same post in Google Webmaster Tools it will likely rank for many more keywords than any of the shorter posts.

 Over time my presence on social media has slowly increased.
 I connect with more people, visitors on my website click on the social media buttons and follow or connect.
 The best way to treat these followers is to give them more of what they already like.
 So let’s start with the nuts and bolts on WordPress first.